stfwi/duktape-cc/readme.md

 - Duktape was a great help for me when testing functionality in embedded systems.
-During the development and evaluation of this class template set (especially the modules) it turned out that a sequential script execution did lead to small and well understandable script codes.
+During the development and evaluation of this class template set (especially the modules) it turned out that sequential script execution (which stands in big contrast to e.g. node.js and browser ECMA) did lead to small and well readable script codes - which is for "tool control language" use cases ideal.
+Also colleagues in the C/C++/Java world like it because the basic "code layout" (curly braces, brackets etc) looks similar to the latter languages - hence, "it has become our TCL or LUA".

 - About conversions of types between JS and C++: The intension is to stick with the STL and adding traits for modules only where it